Sava Sekulić: Exhibitions and awards

-He participated in independent and group shows in the country (Belgrade, Aranđelovac, Jagodina, Niš, Novi Sad) as well as abroad in significant international exhibitions in: Munich, Paris, Cologne, etc.
+He participated in independent and group shows in Serbia (Belgrade, Aranđelovac, Jagodina, Niš, Novi Sad) and overseas, presenting in main international exhibitions such as in: Munich, Paris, Cologne.

-He received many prominent international awards.
-For his works he was awarded posthumously at the Fifth World Triennial of Naïve and Marginal Art IN SITA in Bratislava, 2000, etc.).
+He was awarded globally for his work, including posthumously at the Fifth World Triennial of Naïve and Marginal Art IN SITA in Bratislava, 2000.
 His most significant works are preserved in the collections of Museum of Naïve and Marginal Art - MNMA, Jagodina, Serbia and in the Zander Collection, Cologne, Germany.